 American offensive plans led to a reduction in base patrols closer to home, leaving them more vulnerable to attack.

-USS Arizona, during the Japanese attack on Pearl Harbour, 7th December 1941
+USS Arizona, during the Japanese attack on Pearl Harbor, 7th December 1941

 The American Fleet was not destroyed as popular myth would have it.